javapark1/hazelcast-addon-bundles/help/bundle-imdg-4.0-docker-debezium_kafka/README.md

 ping host.docker.internal
 ```

-If `host.docker.internal` is not defined then you will need to use the host IP address that can be access from both the containers and the host machine.
+If `host.docker.internal` is not defined then you will need to use the host IP address that can be accessed from both the containers and the host machine.
 Run `create_docker -?` or `man create_docker` to see the usage.

 ```console
 create_docker -?